 caltechtli (Osu12v)

 This painting from the Codex Osuna, folio 12 verso (or Image 27), shows a wall (caltechtli).
-It is an iconographic example from a painted scent, included here for the purpose of making comparisons with Nahuatl hieroglyphs.
-This wall appears in a bird’s eye view.
+It is an iconographic example from a painted scene, included here for the purpose of making comparisons with Nahuatl hieroglyphs.
+This wall appears in a bird’s eye view with a slight elevation perspective, too.
 The wall is in an L-shape.
 Three layers of what are probably gray adobe bricks appear to comprise the wall, although there may have been additional layers that are not shown.
-Within the L-shape of the wall, against which they had been whipped, two men lie on the ground.
+Within the L-shape of the wall, against which they had been whipped, are two men lying on the ground.
 They both have white cotton capes that are tied at the shoulder.
 They both carry a staff of office, suggesting that they are members of the Indigenous town council.
-Their posture is not the usual dignified one, but rather shows how they had fallen after their whipping at the hands of the Spaniard, Dr. Vasco de Puga, who appears in the contextualizing image, attacking the topile (constable) Miguel Chichimecatl.
+Their posture is not the usual dignified one, but rather shows how they had fallen after their whipping at the hands of the Spaniard, Dr. Vasco de Puga, who appears in the contextualizing image.
+Puga is attacking the topile (constable), Miguel Chichimecatl, probably after having whipped the two men that are lying on the ground.

 Stephanie Wood

 Conflict, crimes, and punishments are not common in the Nahuatl hieroglyphic repertoire, but they do appear in pictorial scenes such as this one.
 See a few examples below, both hieroglyphic and iconographic.
-See also below for some other examples of walls.
+Some other examples of walls also appear below.

 Stephanie Wood